Introduction to SSM Analysis

 interpersonal problems of the average individual in the entire dataset.

-function.
-The first argument to this function
+analysis.
+The first three arguments to this function are

 scales